RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Further Implementation Details

 \subsection{Decoding Methods}

-For a fair comparison, we adopt adaptive plausible constraint based on the confidence level related to the output distribution from the original visual inputs following \cite{li2022contrastive,leng2023mitigating}.
+For a fair comparison, we adopt an adaptive plausible constraint based on the confidence level associated with the output distribution derived from the original visual inputs, following~\cite{li2022contrastive,leng2023mitigating}.
+The plausible constraint is defined as:

-where $\mathcal{O}$ is the output vocabulary of LVLM, and $\beta$ is a plausible constraint parameter hyperparameter that adjusts the truncation of the next token distribution.
-The logits of tokens not in $\mathcal{O}$ are set $-\infty$ so that larger $\beta$ results in retaining only tokens with higher probabilities.
-We set $\beta$= 0.1 for all experiments.
-We configured the hyperparameter with a value of $\alpha=3$ in \cref{eq:ritual_sampling} by default.
-Note that we reproduced VCD~\cite{leng2023mitigating} and M3ID~\cite{favero2024multi} with our settings.
-We use the contrastive distribution of VCD as shown in \cref{eq:appendix_vcd_sampling} and set the balancing parameter $\gamma$=2 and $\delta$=1, and the total noise step = 500 for generating the corrupted image $\mathcal{V}'$.
+where $\mathcal{O}$ represents the output vocabulary of LVLM, and $\beta$ is a hyperparameter for the plausible constraint that adjusts truncation of the next token distribution.
+The logits of tokens not in $\mathcal{O}$ are set $-\infty$, meaning that a larger $\beta$ retains only tokens with higher probabilities.
+For all experiments, we set $\beta$= 0.1.
+We configured the hyperparameter with a value of $\alpha=3$ in Eq.
+4 by default.
+Note that we reproduced VCD~\cite{leng2023mitigating} and M3ID~\cite{favero2024multi} under our experimental settings.
+Specifically, we used the contrastive distribution of VCD as shown below: